-In the derivatives, we have seen aggressive Call writing at 17,800-18,000 levels.
-Moreover 20-day EMA (exponential moving average) is currently placed at 17,900 levels.
-Therefore, unless the Nifty closes above 17,900 level, short-term trend will remain bearish.
+In the derivatives, we have seen aggressive Call writing at 17,000-17,300 levels.
+Moreover, falling 10-day EMA (exponential moving average) is currently placed at 17,250 levels.
+Therefore, unless it closes above the 17,250 level, the short-term trend will remain bearish.

-To sum it up, we believe that the short-term trend of the Nifty turned negative.
-Therefore, our advice is to remain cautious till it closes above the 17,900 levels.
-On the lower side, we expect it to find support around 17,200 levels.
-If the Nifty closes below 17,200 levels, the next downside targets are placed at 17,050 and 16,700.
+To Sum It up, we believe that the short-term trend of the Nifty is weak.
+Therefore, our advice is to remain cautious till it closes above the 17,250 levels.
+On the lower side, we expect the benchmark to find an immediate support in the vicinity of 16,700-16,800.
+Further support for the Nifty is seen around 16,200 levels where 200-day EMA is placed.

-Here are two buy calls and one sell recommendation for the next 2-3 weeks:
+Here are two buy and one sell recommendations for the next 2-3 weeks:

-The stock price has broken down from the upward slopping trendline, adjoining the lows of July 22 and October 29.
-Short-term trend of the stock is negative as it is trading below its 5 and 20 day EMA.
+The stock price has broken down on the daily chart with higher volumes.
+Short-term trend of the stock is weak as it is trading below its 5 and 20 day EMA (exponential moving average).

 Disclaimer: The views and investment tips expressed by investment experts on Moneycontrol.com are their own and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.